-Boorstin, who died in 2004, is one of those folks you can’t help but hold in awe.
-He was a lawyer, a professor at the
+Boorstin, who died in 2004, was a lawyer, a professor at the

 for 25 years, the librarian of Congress, the senior historian of the Smithsonian—the list goes on.
 But what is most impressive is that Boorstin never, ever stopped writing, including dozens of books and two major trilogies (of which The Democratic Experience is part, and the Pulitzer Prize-winning part at that).
 University of Chicago